jongomez/inception.js/README.md

 * imageId (string) - Id of an image that will have the iframes on top of it.
 [Example](https://codepen.io/jonGomez/full/xRgRQa)
 * matrix3d (string of the type "matrix3d(0.326055, -0.0175387, ...)") - Used for distorted iframe containers.
 [Example](https://codepen.io/jonGomez/full/WoRRep/)
 * iframeContainerId (string) - Id of the iframe container.
-Should be a <div>, but can probably be other things?
+Should be a div, but can probably be other things?
 [Example](https://codepen.io/jonGomez/full/xROgqO/)

 [If you're using imageId instead of matrix3d (recommended), this CodePen may help you position and dimension the iframe container.](http://codepen.io/jonGomez/full/YGOdPE/)